florent37/Flutter-AssetsAudioPlayer/README.md

 # assets_audio_player

-Play music/audio stored in assets files directly from Flutter
+Play music/audio stored in assets files directly from Flutter.

+No needed to copy songs to a media cache, with assets_audio_player you can open them directly from the assets.

 1. Create an audio directory in your assets (not necessary named "audios")
 2. Declare it inside your pubspec.yaml